 Dies for these new designs bearing the date 1871 were prepared in London and left Southampton on 30 September of the same year.
-However, after being transferred to the steamer Rangoon on 1 November, the ship hit a rock on the south-west coast of Sri Lanka.
-Despite its fate, all the passengers and a small number of packages were saved, and the 1872/1 overdate* was created by the Danish-Australian engraver Julius Hogarth, using at least one of the 1871 obverse dies rescued from the wreck.
+However, after being transferred to the steamer Rangoon on 1 November, the ship hit rocks on the south-west coast of Sri Lanka.
+Despite its fate, all the ship’s passengers and a small number of packages were saved.
+The 1872/1 overdate* was created by the Danish-Australian engraver Julius Hogarth, using at least one of the 1871 obverse dies rescued from the wreck.
 This is an extremely rare variety — and the story surrounding the dies’ ill-fated journey to Australia adds significant collector value.

 A new design for the sovereign

-The Shield type sovereign was discontinued at the London mint in 1874, after a period of production alongside the new design, which used a slightly modified version of Benedetto Pistrucci’s iconic St George and the Dragon design.
-The mint marks on the St George type sovereign is placed on the obverse, just below the bust.
+The shield type sovereign was discontinued at the London mint in 1874, after a period of production alongside the new design, which used a slightly modified version of Benedetto Pistrucci’s iconic St George and the Dragon design.
+The mint mark on the St George type sovereign is placed on the obverse, just below the bust.

-The Australian mints continued to strike the Shield type until 1887, apparently due to its extensive use in trade by Chinese merchants, whose influence spanned Australia and the Asia-Pacific.
-The merchants’ preference for Shield sovereigns over those depicting St George slaying the dragon might be related to the dragon’s mythological significance in China, and its symbolic connection to the Emperor.
+Australian mints continued to strike the shield type until 1887, apparently due to its extensive use in trade by Chinese merchants, whose influence spanned Australia and the Asia-Pacific.
+The merchants’ preference for shield sovereigns over those depicting St George slaying the Dragon is thought to be related to the mythological significance of dragons in China, and their symbolic connection to the emperor.

 The Perth Mint